MissMelisa/ToDoListByMeli/README.md

 ## Introductions

 The main aim of this project was to improve my skills as a web developer.
 Using and keep improving my code.
+It is a ToDo list created in Next.js.
+In tis app, I integrated authentication and realtime database using Firebase.

-##Technologies
+## Technologies

 This project was created with: *React, *Git, *TailwindCSS and *FireBase